rudradesai200/mynotes/content/post/daily_analysis.md

 - dont put market buy order
 - Don't keep the buy trigger too close to the price

+**DATE: 8/8/21**

+**jkpaper**
+- Buy entry at 252, with stop loss at 247
+- T1 = 262, T2 = 265, T3 = 280

+**ASIANTILES**
+- Long term support at 152.61 and almost about to hit support
+- If direction changes then definetely a buy entry

+**BATAINDIA**
+- Hit the trend line support, check the closing price
+- Looks like a direction change, may go upto 1786

+**fluorochem**
+- looks like a buy entry as it hit it's lower trend channel
+- About to cross its BB median.
+First target 1745.

+**TITAN**
+- Will go down slightly for a day or two, then definetely a good buy signal.
+- broke out it's long term trend channel.

+**happstmnds**
+- Looks like a buy entry, but wait for 1 day
+- support at 1441 and just broke out of a converging trend channel

+**SHREEPUSHK**
+- in a long term positive trend channel
+- If crosses 227, then may go upto 333

+**BHEL**
+- If closses above 55.90, then a good buy entry with target 58.40

+**SAIL**
+- If breaks above 124, then confirmed entry with target 142

+**COALINDIA**
+- In a Reistance zone from 147-150, if breakout then target 162

+**JBMA**
+- hold for 2 days, looks like a sideways trend

+**DEEPAKNTR**
+- very near to the upper trend line, wait for some days

+**Bajaj-auto**
+- In a negative trend channel from the last 3 months
+- May break out soon.
+Wait for some days

+**ITC**
+- Looks like a converging trend channel with sideways move.
+- Wait for some days for a clear trend

+**lauraslabs**
+- Sideways trend, no clear view

+**LXCHEM**
+- looks too high, rsi in overbought zone with negative stochrsi crossover

 ## DATE: 7/8/21

 **JBMA**